albar965/littlenavmap-manual/en/SCENERY.md

 *   **Prepar3D v2:** `C:\Users\YOUR_ACCOUNT_NAME\AppData\Roaming\Lockheed Martin\Prepar3D v2\Scenery.cfg`
 *   **Prepar3D v3:** `C:\ProgramData\Lockheed Martin\Prepar3D v3\Scenery.cfg`

-An error dialog is shown after loading if any files could not be read.
+An error dialog is shown after loading if any files could not be read or directories were not found.
 In this case you should check if the airports of the affected sceneries display correctly and show the correct information.
+The error dialog allows copy and paste of formatted text which is useful for error reporting.

 The `Load Scenery Library` dialog shows the last time of loading \(`Last Update:`\), the program and the database version.
 Major database version differences show incompatible databases.
 The program will ask if the incompatible databases can be erased on startup before the scenery database can be reloaded.
-Minor database differences show compatible changes where a reload is not needed.
+Minor database differences show compatible changes where a reload is recommended but not required.

+### Load Scenery Library Dialog Options

+* **`Simulator`:** Selects the simulator to load and show database statistics in the label above.
+* **`Reset Paths`:** Reset all paths back to default values.
+* **`Flight Simulator Base Path` and `Select ...`:** The path to the base directory of the selected flight simulator.
+This usually the directory containing the `FSX.exe` or `Prepar3D.exe`.
+This is the base for all relative paths found in the `scenery.cfg` file.
+* **`Scenery Configuration File` and `Select ...`:** The file `scenery.cfg` of the simulator.
+You can also create copies of the original file, modify them by removing or adding sceneries and select them here for loading.
+* **`Read inactive Scenery Entries`:** This will read all scenery entries, also the inactive/disabled ones.
+This is helpful if you use a tool to disable scenery before flying but still want to see all add-on sceneries in _Little Navmap_ without reloading.
+* **`Load`:** Starts the database loading process.
+You can stop the loading process at any time and the previous database will be restored.
+The dialog will be closed and the program will switch to show the loaded database once it is successfully loaded.
+* **`Close`:** Saves all settings and changes in the dialog and close it without loading anything.

 ![Load Scenery Dialog](../images/loadscenery.jpg "Load Scenery Dialog")